Ornette Coleman: Early life

 Eager to leave town, he accepted a job in 1949 with a Silas Green from New Orleans traveling show and then with touring rhythm and blues shows.
 After a show in Baton Rouge, Louisiana, he was assaulted and his saxophone was destroyed.

 Coleman subsequently switched to alto saxophone, first playing it in New Orleans after the Baton Rouge incident; the alto would remain his primary instrument for the rest of his life.
 He then joined the band of Pee Wee Crayton and traveled with them to Los Angeles.
 He worked at various jobs in Los Angeles, including as an elevator operator, while pursuing his music career.

 Coleman found like-minded musicians in Los Angeles, such as Ed Blackwell, Bobby Bradford, Don Cherry, Charlie Haden, Billy Higgins, and Charles Moffett.
-Thanks to the intercession of friends and a successful audition, Ornette signed his first recording contract with LA-based Contemporary Records, which allowed him to sell the tracks from his debut album, Something Else!!!!
+Thanks to the intercession of friends and a successful audition, Ornette signed his first recording contract with Los Angeles-based Contemporary Records, which allowed him to sell the tracks from his debut album, Something Else!!!!
 (1958), with Cherry, Higgins, Walter Norris, and Don Payne.
-During the same year he briefly belonged to a quintet led by Paul Bley that performed at a club in New York City (that band is recorded on Live at the Hilcrest Club 1958).
-By the time Tomorrow Is the Question! was recorded soon after with Cherry, bassists Percy Heath and Red Mitchell, and drummer Shelly Manne, the jazz world had been shaken up by Coleman's alien music.
-Some jazz musicians called him a fraud, while conductor Leonard Bernstein praised him.
+During the same year, he briefly belonged to a quintet led by Paul Bley that performed at a club in Los Angeles.
+(That band is recorded on Live at the Hilcrest Club 1958.)
+By the time Tomorrow Is the Question! was recorded soon after with Cherry, bassists Percy Heath and Red Mitchell, and drummer Shelly Manne, the jazz world had been shaken up by Coleman's music.
+Some jazz musicians called him a fraud, while conductor and composer Leonard Bernstein praised him.